django-oscar/django-oscar/docs/source/internals/development-environment.rst

     mkvirtualenv oscar  # using virtualenvwrapper
     make install

-The :doc:`sandbox <../sandbox>` sandbox is a good way to check that everything went well, and it takes just one ``make sandbox``.
+The :doc:`sandbox <sandbox>` sandbox is a good way to check that everything went well, and it takes just one ``make sandbox``.

 Writing LESS/CSS